mi2e-K/cfos-cell-counter-imagej/README.md

 ### 2. Install CLAHE Plugin
 1. Download the CLAHE plugin from: https://imagej.net/ij/plugins/clahe/index.html
-2. Drag and drop `CLAHE_.class` onto the "ImageJ" window.
+2. Drag and drop `CLAHE_.class` onto the "Fiji" window.
-3. Restart ImageJ/Fiji
+3. Restart Fiji

 ### 3. Install the Macro
 1. Download `cFosCounting_mk.ijm` from this repository
-2. In ImageJ/Fiji: **Plugins → Macros → Install...** and select the macro file
+2. In Fiji: **Plugins → Macros → Install...** and select the macro file
 3. Or run directly: **Plugins → Macros → Run...** and select the file

 ---